MozillaReality/fxr-cli/README.md

     npm install -g fxr
     ```

-5. To download (but not yet install) the latest version of the [Firefox Reality](https://github.com/MozillaReality/FirefoxReality) browser:
+5. To download (but not yet install) the latest version of the [Firefox Reality][firefox-reality] browser:

     ```sh
     fxr download
     ```

-6. Now that we have the latest version downloaded, we can install the [Firefox Reality](https://github.com/MozillaReality/FirefoxReality) browser on the VR headset.
+6. Now that we have the latest version downloaded, we can install the [Firefox Reality][firefox-reality] browser on the VR headset.

     💡 **TIP:** Put your finger in front of the proximity sensor on the Oculus Go headset.
 Then, press the volume-left (top-left) button to enter `Developer Mode`.